 Casino Puerto Madero

 Casino Puerto Madero is a riverboat casino in Buenos Aires.
 As with riverboat casinos in the United States, once inside them you actually have no idea that you are on a riverboat at all.
 The boat does not sail, and the interior has been done to look like a building.
-The actual casino itself is quite large, with 720 slot and video poker machines and 117 gaming tables with a variety of games including Dados, Blackjack and of course Roulette.
+The actual casino itself is quite large, with 720 slot and video poker machines and 117 gaming tables with a variety of games including Dados, Blackjack and of course online roulette.
 Some of the floors in the casino permit smoking and some don’t.
 There are no free drinks however and no music, which makes it not the most exciting casino to play in.

 Amerian Hotel Casino Carlos V

 The Amerian Hotel Casino Carlos V is a five star luxury hotel and casino in Santiago del Estero.
 The hotel itself is again not huge by American standards, and boasts 151 rooms and suites.
 It won the TripAdvisor Certificate of Excellence in 2014.
 The hotel complex boasts its own world class, on site Spa that concentrates on the use of thermal water to promote health and wellness.
 An outdoor pool caters to hotel guests year round, with its own poolside bar and cafe.

 A fully fitted gym is a part of the spa and is open to hotel guests.
 The casino itself has a number of slot machines.
 It must be noted however that in Argentina the word Slot stands for any game that is plugged into the wall and does not require a dealer.
 Therefore many of the Slots are actually electronic Roulette or a similar take on a popular table game.
 Table games are the usual suspects with actual Roulette, Punto Banco and different varieties of Poker.
 A number of restaurants in the complex offer different cuisines and dining styles, and there are free drinks and snacks for player’s on the casino floor.